mike-scott/osfoundries/src/content/about.md

 ---

-> In case you have not found what you are lookiong for on this site please feel free to contact us; our customer support team will be happy to help you.
+> In case you have not found what you are looking for on this site, please feel free to contact us; our customer support team will be happy to help you.